bongiozzo/musica_mustdie/output/band_redemption.md

 # Redemption

+FATES WARNING members

-Дискография
+## Дискография

-"Redemption" 2004, Progressive
+### "Redemption" 2004, Progressive

-"The Fullness Of Time" 2005, Progressive
+### "The Fullness Of Time" 2005, Progressive

+1. Threads (5.43);
+2. Parker's Eyes (6.15);
+3. Scarred (7.56);
+4. Sapphire (15.55);
+5. I Rage (5.01);
+6. Despair (3.20);
+7. Release (5.16);
+8. Transcendence (7.59)

+All songs written by REDEMPTION
+Produced by Nick Van Dyk and Tommy Newton
+Engineered by Nick Van Dyk, Bill Metoyer and Tommy Newton Recorded and mixed at Legacy and Bill's Place Studios

-"The Origins Of Ruin" 2007, Progressive
+### "The Origins Of Ruin" 2007, Progressive

-"Snowfall on Judgment Day" 2009, Progressive
+### "Snowfall on Judgment Day" 2009, Progressive

+1. Peel  06:31
+2. Walls  06:57
+3. Leviathan Rising  06:42
+4. Black and White World  08:03
+5. Unformed  06:30
+6. Keep Breathing  07:37
+7. Another Day Dies  05:15
+8. What Will You Say  05:20
+9. Fistful of Sand  06:35
+10. Love Kills Us All / Life in One Day  11:00

-"This Mortal Coil" 2011, Progressive
+### "This Mortal Coil" 2011, Progressive

+01. Path Of The Whirlwind 05:26
+02. Blink Of An Eye 05:57
+03. No Tickets To The Funeral 06:26
+04. Dreams From The Pit 09:12
+05. Noonday Devil 05:04
+06. Let It Rain 07:22
+07. Focus 05:43
+08. Perfect 04:49
+09. Begin Again 06:12
+10. Stronger Than Death 05:29
+11. Departure Of The Pale Horse 10:15

+Ray Alder - vocals
+Greg Hosharian - keyboards
+Bernie Versailles - guitars
+Nicolas van Dyk - guitar, keyboards
+Chris Quirarte - drums
+Sean Andrews - bass

-"Live From The Pit (live, CD+DVD)" 2014, Progressive "The Art Of Loss" 2016, Progressive
+### "Live From The Pit (live, CD+DVD)" 2014, Progressive

+### "The Art Of Loss" 2016, Progressive

+1. The Art of Loss (feat.
+Simone Mularoni and Chris Poland)
+2. Slouching Towards Bethlehem (feat.
+Simone Mularoni and Chris Poland)
+3. Damaged (feat.
+Marty Friedman)
+4. Hope Dies Last (feat.
+Chris Poland)
+5. That Golden Light
+6. Thirty Silver (feat.
+Chris Poland, Marty Friedman, and Chris Broderick)
+7. The Center of the Fire (feat.
+Chris Poland)
+8. Love Reign o'er Me (The Who cover; feat.
+John Bush and Chris Poland)
+9. At Day's End (feat.
+Chris Poland and Simone Mularoni)

 ## Отношения с другими группами